GP Stage 3 Simulated Consultation - Healthcare Professional 3

 If asked about additional concerns, you also report that you overheard Mr Andon talking about a ‘new knee replacement technique’ and you fear that Mr Andon may be trialling this on patients, without informed consent.

 This case highlights the importance of careful but detailed probing.
-Whilst patients and colleagues often freely volunteer one concern; without explicitly asking about additional concerns or ideas of what’s contributing to the concerns, candidates will only be provided with half the required information.
+Whilst patients and colleagues often freely volunteer one concern; without explicitly asking about additional concerns or ideas of what’s contributing to the concerns, candidates will only be provided with half the required information, hence failing to establish that Mr Andon is potentially trialling an unproven approach, without suitable consent.